the-tinderbox/ClickhouseClient/README.md

 Also you can get some statistic of your query execution:

 1. Number of read rows
 2. Number of read bytes
 3. Time of query execution
+4. Rows before limit at least

 Statistic can be obtained via `statistic` property